eduard93/docx/article_en.md

 -  `unpack file dir` - unpacks document `file` in folder `dir` and formats xml
 -  `pack dir file` - pack folder `dir` in document `file`

-Using on Linux is similar, but `./unpack.sh` instead of `unpack`, `pack` becomes `./pack`.
+Using on Linux is similar, but `./unpack.sh` instead of `unpack`, and `pack` becomes `./pack`.

 #### Use

-Search changes:
+To search for changes:
-1. Create a blank docx file in the editor.
+1. Create an empty docx file in the editor.
-2. Unpack it using unpack in new folder.
+2. Unpack it using `unpack` in new folder.
-3. Commits new folder.
+3. Commit new folder.
-4. Add to file from step 1. explored element (hyperlink, table, etc.).
+4. Add things you need  (hyperlink, table, etc.) to the document from step 1.
 5. Unpack modified file into an existing folder.
 6. Explore diff, removing unnecessary changes (links permutation, order of namespaces, etc.).
-7. Packs folder and check opening of final file.
+7. Pack folder and check that it opens.
 8. Commit changed folder.

 #### Example 1.
-Text selection bold
+Bold text

-Finding of tag that defines text formatting in bold.
+As a first example we'll search for a tag that maxes text bold.

 1. Create `bold.docx` document with normal (not bold) text `Test`.
 2. Unpack it: `unpack bold.docx bold`.
 3. [Commit the result](https://github.com/eduard93/docx/commit/910ea3fb0f1667ce2722da491b27c4e12474c8ec).
-4. Select Test in bold.
+4. Maske `Test` text bold.
 5. Unpack it: `unpack bold.docx bold`.
 6. Initially, the diff was as follows: